Hard Work, Good Mentors and Skills Training End in Big Promotion for the Bridgewater Company’s New Operations Manager

 No stranger to Excel, Hartpence learned new formulas and picked up speed from her training.
 She said the spreadsheet program is the software glue that binds together the day-to-day operations she oversees, from inventory control, customer orders and daily reports to warehouse deliveries, driver dispatch and “picks and packs” (order fulfillment).

 She joins more than 113,000 employees with over 7,500 companies who have received Basic Skills training through the State’s 19 community colleges over the past 10 plus years.
-The program provides instruction in computer applications, communications, mathematics, management, literacy and other skills sets.
+The program, similar to Mission Critical Excel Training, provides instruction in computer applications, communications, mathematics, management, literacy and other skills sets.
 A big fan of the program, Turtle & Hughes has hosted multiple classes in Excel for dozens of its employees, and has also provided training in team building, warehouse operations, supply-chain management, and Six Sigma.

 The Basic Skills program is a partnership of the NJ Community College Consortium, which manages it; the state’s 19 community colleges, which provide the training; the New Jersey Business & Industry Association, the founding business partner; and the NJ Department of Labor and Workforce Development, which provides grants to underwrite the training.